 - The shapeshifting vampire lord Alucard in Hellsing spent at least some time during World War II as a girl.
 He also flirts quite openly with Queen Elizabeth II while waxing nostalgic about "old times."
 She would have been an 18-year-old princess around that time.
 Do the math.

-- In the Marvel Universe, Xavin of Runaways, who is technically male, takes on a female form for the sake of his/her lesbian fiancée.
-(S)he now has a female Shapeshifter Default Form.
-The Human form, his/her Skrull form is usually male.
+- In the Marvel Universe, Xavin of Runaways, who is technically male, takes on a female form for the sake of their lesbian fiancée.
+They now have a female Shapeshifter Default Form.
+The Human form, their Skrull form is usually male.
 The characters are confused too, including Xavin.

 - Averted by Hulkling of the Young Avengers.
 Though he could presumably become a girl if he wanted to, he never has, and his boyfriend probably wouldn't like it if he did.
 Interestingly, this wasn't always going to be the case.
 Hulkling was originally going to be a girl who posed as a man to fight crime, causing Wiccan to question his sexuality.
 Then creator Allen Heinberg began to have second thoughts and asked for permission to make the couple unambiguously gay.